Assessment for GCSE Courses

 The major project will be set before the Summer Holiday in Year 10 and will be completed at Easter in Year 11.

 Candidates are expected to spend 30 hours supervised time on the project.
-In addition time can be spent at home or in additional classes at college.
+In addition time can be spent at home or in additional classes at School.

 There will be short-term deadlines for parts of the project to ensure students are progressing.
 Extra help will be available at lunchtime or after school clubs, which will be offered by individual teachers.